Swirrl/table2qb/design-notes.md

 # CSVW Table2QB Design Notes

-Notes from a design & architecture discussion between RiMo and RiRo [2018-01-24 Wed].
+Notes from a design & architecture discussion between @RicSwirrl and
+@RickMoynihan `[2018-01-24 Wed]`.
+Written up by @RickMoynihan.

 The ideas are probably not fundamentally different from Robins work.
 This document is intended to help align perspectives and facilitate